LazoCoder/Windows-Hacks/README.md

 ## Desktop Rotation

+Zooms into the Desktop and then spins it around and around.

 ![alt-tag] (gifs/desktop_rotation.gif)

 ## Window Shaker

-Randomly shakes the specified Window without the use of a mouse.
+Randomly shakes the specified window without the use of a mouse.

 Here you can see Microsoft Paint shaking all by itself.
 Pretty spooky huh?